-I have to hand over credit to my mom for this idea on how to make extra income.
-Have you ever built an above ground garden bed?
+I have to hand over credit to my mom for this idea on how to make extra income on my homestead.
+Have you ever built a raised garden bed?
 I’ve built a lot of them, even in my short two years of homesteading.
 They can be so easy to build (depending on the design).
 There are people who want to have a garden but don’t want to put in the work to start – you can access that market and make a pretty penny doing so.
 I plan to possibly utilize this idea within the year!

 You might be thinking “What?” on this one but hear me out!
 Do you own grape vines?
 If you do, you know the major pruning jobs that you do yearly and the product of those pruning sessions.
 Vines make beautiful wreaths.
 You can order simple things to decorate them with from Etsy or sell them undecorated.
 All you have to do is loop the dried wines around and around and Voila!
 A handmade wreath.
 This would be a big Spring and Christmas seller if you added some sunflowers or mistletoe!

 This idea might be location sensitive but I wanted to mention it anyway.
 I live in Central Florida and we have some really amazing pine trees here.
 Actually, when my husband and I bought our home the previous owner “gifted” us her pine needle picking business.
 She picked pine needles and sold them to basket weavers!
 We did this for a short time on our homestead to make some extra income but soon realized our time would be better spent learning about animal husbandry and gardening.
 You can also gather pine needle and sell it for mulch!
 It makes a beautiful addition to walkways in a garden space.